Classical Funeral Music

 The flowing harmonies provide a sense of continuity and eternal beauty in times of loss.

-Tips for Choosing Classical Funeral Songs Funeral Songs
+Tips for Choosing Classical Funeral Music Funeral Songs

-Tip 3.
-Bach wrote for church funerals - His cello suites and "Air on the G String" were literally composed for this purpose.
+Tip 9.
+Bach wrote FOR church funerals — his cello suites, "Air on the G String," and "Jesu, Joy of Man's Desiring" were literally composed for this purpose.
 They fit because they were meant to.
+Three centuries later, they still work.

-Complete List of Classical Funeral Songs Funeral Songs
+Complete List of Classical Funeral Music Funeral Songs

 Andrea Bocelli & Sarah Brightman